NVIDIA/spark-rapids/docs/compatibility.md

 ### CSV Strings
-Writing strings to a CSV file in general for Spark can be problematic unless you can ensure that your data does not have any line deliminators in it.
+Writing strings to a CSV file in general for Spark can be problematic unless you can ensure that your data does not have any line deliminator in it.
 The GPU accelerated CSV parser handles quoted line deliminators similar to `multiLine` mode.
 But there are still a number of issues surrounding it and they should be avoided.